 I'm very much ready to get back to work and continue delivering on the manifesto pledges I campaigned on and have been carrying out since I first took office.
-I have concentrated on maximising the number of police officers for the county, which I know is something the public and the force alike have been pleased to see.
+I have

 I have also pledged to put victims and witnesses at the heart of the Criminal Justice system.
 We need to give them support, encourage them to report crime and to help them understand the court process.
 There is still plenty to do in this area as there are lots of things we need to make easier for all involved and that's something I am committed to making progress on.